osrf/gazebo_tutorials/drcsim_install/tutorial.md

 1. Install DRCSim >= 4.0

 1. Copy BDI's `libAtlasSimInterface.so.2.10.2` file over the library provided by DRCSim.
+BDI provides the `libAtlasSimInterface.so.2.10.2` to DRC competitors.
+If you are a DRC competitor with an Atlas robot, please contact BDI to acquire `libAtlasSimInterface.so.2.10.2`.

     a.
 If you installed DRCSim from debian: